 If it is not clear from the title, the play is meant to shock and educate you.
 The cast has no qualms about uttering Vagina in different ways as people around the world say it and they continue to have no filter when it comes to the language.
 They don’t even shy from moaning on the stage and that experience is what makes this play liberating.
 In the end, the ladies have succeeded in liberating women from talking about their vaginas and loving it as they love their body and at the same time educating the men on how it is a separate entity by itself.

 Out of the three ladies, Dinaz Irani’s performance stands out as she shows us the different kind of moans.
 She must have donned at least three avatars with different Indian accents as she narrated stories about women who fell in love with themselves.
 Mona Ambegaonkar’s switch in accents as she changed between characters in a single story impressed me the most and the way she brought us to tears as she narrated the plight of a single woman among the hundreds of Bosnian Rape victims.
 She cried as she narrated the story and we all wept with her.
 Dolly Thakore, on the other hand, had a shining moment when she narrated one of Eve Ensler’s own story about her grand daughter giving birth and being in that same room.
 And how that moment made her worship Vaginas as the miracle they are.

 The play is being directed by Kaizad Kotwal and Mahabanoo-Mody Kotwal.
-If you haven’t got a chance to see this one yet, you should be booking your tickets right now.
 The play started way before its time and although the stories might be old, their relevance hasn’t diminished.
 If you have already seen this one, you know you can watch it again.